norman/friendly_id/Guide.md

     movie = Movie.create! :title => "Der Preis fürs Überleben"
     movie.slug #=> "der-preis-furs-uberleben"

-#### Uniqueness

-When you try to insert a record that would generate a duplicate friendly id, FriendlyId will append a sequence to the generated slug to ensure uniqueness:

-    car = Car.create :title => "Peugot 206"
-    car2 = Car.create :title => "Peugot 206"

-    car.friendly_id #=> "peugot-206"
-    car2.friendly_id #=> "peugot-206-f9f3789a-daec-4156-af1d-fab81aa16ee5"

-#### Sequence Separator - The Two Dashes

-By default, FriendlyId uses a dash to separate the slug from a sequence.

-You can change this with the {FriendlyId::Slugged::Configuration#sequence_separator sequence_separator} configuration option.

 #### Column or Method?

 FriendlyId always uses a method as the basis of the slug text - not a column.
 It